Fully Connected Layer vs. Convolutional Layer: Explained

 What Is a Fully Connected Layer?

 Neural networks are a set of dependent non-linear functions.
 Each individual function consists of a neuron (or a perceptron).
 In fully connected layers, the neuron applies a linear transformation to the input vector through a weights matrix.
-A non-linear transformation is then applied to the product through a non-linear activation function f.
+Each neuron applies a linear transformation followed by a non-linear activation function f.

 Equation for a non-linear transformation for a fully connected layer.